 Role of Inorganic Iodine with Regards to Fertility

 What about extrathyroidal iodine?
-Similar to immune cells, recent studies from our laboratory (2020) has also shown that the human endometrium can express iodine receptors.
+Similar to immune cells, recent studies from our laboratory (2020) have also shown that the human endometrium can express iodine receptors.
 This study was performed with the assistance of Dr. David Brownstein who is an iodine expert.
 Briefly, the study shows gene analysis data (RNA Sequencing) that demonstrate the possibility of localized iodine deficiency in women with reproductive pregnancy loss or implantation failures compared to controls.
 We hypothesized from these findings that inorganic iodine (i.e. sodium iodide, potassium iodide, molecular iodine obtained from food) is needed for proper cellular function in reproductive tissues, and that iodide transporters [receptors] may potentially be used as a marker for infertility or for probing potential localized iodine deficiency that may not present in a typical thyroid panel analysis.

 Can Non-thyroid Human Cells Produce Thyroid Hormones by using Iodine?

 One of the questions inquired by the 2017 immune cell study above was if any other human organ or cells can produce thyroid hormones.
 The classical view is that only the thyroid can do this, and indeed the thyroid bears the weight of making these hormones.
-However, it turns that immune cells can perform very similar functions to the thyroid.
+However, it turns out that immune cells can perform very similar functions to the thyroid.
 The same 2017 study showed that human immune cells could uptake the Thyroglobulin protein and then produce from it thyroxine (T4) and triiodothyronine (T3).
 These cells can also potentially make thyroglobulin and iodinate it using inorganic iodine – although organification of thyroglobulin by iodine has not yet been clearly shown experimentally outside of the thyroid.
 Nevertheless, the study shows that your thyroid is not the only place where thyroid hormones can be made!
 In addition, the immune cells seem to be very good at converting T4 to T3 and therefore can help in making you feel more energized.

 Recommended Dose of Iodine

 The subject of daily recommended iodine intake is extremely controversial even within functional medicine groups.
 Part of this controversy is due to the fact that a small population can respond negatively to high-dose (> 12-100 mg) iodine supplementation by amplifying autoimmune thyroiditis (increased thyroid antibodies).
-While this is true in some cases, it is not common and the missing link for that group is probably, in-part, deficient antioxidant defenses.
+While this is true in some cases, it is not common and the missing link for that group is probably, in part, deficient antioxidant defenses.
 This includes reduced levels of selenium, glutathione, and copper.
 Anytime iodine is ingested, the thyroid ramps up hydrogen peroxide production and reactive oxygen species.
 If there are no antioxidant defenses, well then the person is left defenseless against thyroid injury and autoimmune antibody production.

 Conclusion and Future Developments

 We can appreciate from recent studies that the human genome is set to respond to iodine and at the same time utilize it for fighting infections.
-When one is sufficiently replete of iodine, they are able to destroy microorganisms directly but also ramp up multiple indirect and direct mechanisms by the intricate network of the human immune system.
+When one is sufficiently replete with iodine, they are able to destroy microorganisms directly but also ramp up multiple indirect and direct mechanisms by the intricate network of the human immune system.
 Overall, from the above discussion we can conclude the following:

-- Iodine can directly kill microorganisms such as bacteria, viruses, and yeast by interfering with their electron transport chain, protein synthesis or cell membrane.
+- Iodine can directly kill microorganisms such as bacteria, viruses, and yeast by interfering with their electron transport chain, protein synthesis, or cell membrane.

 - The immune system can utilize iodine in powerful compounds such as hypoiodite to kill microorganisms.

-- Iodine and iodide can enter immune cells and affect genetic transcription and the function of immune cells.
+- Iodine and iodide can enter immune cells and affect gene transcription and the function of immune cells.
 These effects have been shown to enhance the immune system in human cells as well as within large animals.

 - Iodine has been used successfully to treat cancers.
 Part of its anti-tumor effects are both direct (on tumor cells) but by also activating the immune system.